exasol/release-droid/doc/system_requirements.md

 ##### Attaching Deliverables to a GitHub Release
 `req~attaching-deliverables-to-a-github-release~1`

-RR attaches the deliverables to a GitHub release.
+RD attaches the deliverables to a GitHub release.

 Rationale:

-After it found out, what the deliverables are in a separate step (see e.g. ["Detect Deliverables in a Maven Project"](#detect-deliverables-in-a-maven-project)), RR is capable of uploading them to GitHub without user intervention.
+After it found out, what the deliverables are in a separate step (see e.g. ["Detect Deliverables in a Maven Project"](#detect-deliverables-in-a-maven-project)), RD is capable of uploading them to GitHub without user intervention.

 Covers: